-UPDATE: Eleven days after the start of this campaign, Giffords announced a new policy supporting a ban on assault weapons.
-Specifically, Giffords called to register all existing assault weapons with the federal government under the National Firearms Act (the same way we do for machine guns and silencers) and, moving forward, either ban sale of assault weapons or require every assault weapon sold to be registered under the NFA.
-This now leaves Everytown/Moms as the only group in the gun control movement not supporting a ban on the manufacture of assault weapons.
+Update: Eleven days after the start of this campaign, Giffords announced a new policy supporting a ban on assault weapons.
+Specifically, Giffords called to register all existing assault weapons with the federal government under the National Firearms Act (the same way we do for machine guns and silencers) and, moving forward, either ban the sale of assault weapons or require every assault weapon sold to be registered under the NFA.
+Then, on March 12, 2018, Everytown for Gun Safety/Moms Demand Action announced support for prohibiting the sale of assault weapons.

 There has been a momentous shift in the national conversation about guns since the surviving students of Marjory Stoneman Douglas High School began their incredible advocacy for an Assault Weapons Ban in the wake of the mass shooting at their school.
 For them, this advocacy is literally a matter of life and death.
 Seventeen students and teachers at Stoneman Douglas were shot and killed by a gunman with a semiautomatic AR-15 assault rifle; 15 others were injured.
 The students know they—or any student in America—could be next.